CharmedGoose/Gravity-Flip/README.md

 ## Controls

-Space or Left Click to flip gravity
+Space or Click to flip gravity

 ## Running Locally